Day trading stocks and technical analysis is a scam.

 I would never recommend that anyone becomes a day trader, or that they trade penny stocks or forex.

-I think that all of the day traders, penny stock traders and forex traders who claim to make money are frauds who rely upon psychological manipulation and clever marketing (fake reviews, television interviews, affiliate programs, pump and dump etc.)
+I think that all of the day traders, penny stock traders and forex traders who claim to make money are frauds who rely upon psychological manipulation and clever marketing (fake reviews, television interviews and fake social proof, affiliate programs, pump and dump etc.)

 Remember, there is no easy money!
 In most instances, making, and keeping, money requires skills and good habits.